ryceg/astrolabe-common/Astrolabe.LicenseCheck/README.md

 ```

 - `allowedLicenses`: A list of license identifiers that are considered compliant.
 If a package's license is not in this list, it will be marked as problematic.
 The tool includes a default list of common permissive licenses if this is not provided.
+- `disallowedLicenses`: A list of license identifiers that are explicitly forbidden.
+Packages with these licenses will always be marked as problematic, even if they appear in `allowedLicenses`.
 - `skiplist`: A list of package names to completely exclude from the scan.
 - `safelist`: A dictionary of package names that should not cause the build to fail, even if they have a non-allowed license.
 The value is a string explaining the reason for safelisting.

+**Note:** Command-line arguments (`--allowed-license`, `--disallowed-license`, `--skiplist`, `--safelist`) override values from the configuration file.

 ## Output Reports